apereo/cas/cas-server-documentation/installation/Troubleshooting-Guide.md

 ServerAlias your.ssl-server.name
 ```

-Alternatively, you can disable the SNI detection in JDK7, by adding this flag to the Java options of your CAS Servers' application server configuration:
+Alternatively, you can disable the SNI detection in JDK, by adding this flag to the Java options of your CAS Servers' application server configuration:
 ```bash
 -Djsse.enableSNIExtension=false
 ```